ChrisYan6807/exchbuf/README.md

 #### Statement
 - Empty &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Insert a empty line
-- Coment &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; put a comment line
+- Comment &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; put a comment line
 - CPP &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; put a line of arbitrarily CPP code, ignored by Python generator
 - Python&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;put a line of arbitrarily Python code, ignored by CPP generator
 - ImportPrimitive&emsp;&emsp;&emsp; make a primitive type available in the language
 - Include&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Include a language model into current language
 - Extern &emsp;&emsp; &emsp;&emsp;&emsp;&emsp;&emsp;declear a composite type which is not defined  in the language, not recommended

 Due to the differences of "namespace" between C++ and Pyhthon, namespace can not be defined freely but is automatically created per language model.
+One python file(module) natrually has one "namespace", one CPP file would have one namespace to wrap all definitions.

 ## Type of protocol supported
 + Fixed length protocol